guddubhaiya1/clothes/replit.md

-# CodeDrip E-Commerce Platform
+# DebugWear E-Commerce Platform

 ## Overview

-CodeDrip is a premium e-commerce platform specializing in developer and professional apparel.
+DebugWear is a premium e-commerce platform specializing in developer and professional apparel.
 The platform features clever wordplay-based designs targeting developers, medical professionals, engineers, and designers.
 Built with a modern tech stack, it emphasizes a futuristic, tech-forward aesthetic with premium streetwear sensibilities.

 ## User Preferences